ZanderBez/CodeSwipe/README.md

 2. **Sign Up / Login**
    - Create an account with email and password.
    - Log in with existing credentials.
-   - Google login is supported in test mode.

 3. **Onboarding**
    - View a quick overlay that explains how CodeSwipe works.